The curious case of Matteo Brighi, once FIFA’s best player in the world

 And his rapid rise continued as he made his debut for Italy’s senior side later that summer in a 1-0 win over Slovakia.

 Ultimately, it was that campaign which saw EA Sports get slightly too giddy about Brighi’s potential, and his career would never truly reach those heights again as he fell afoul of injuries and the confusing web of Italian transfers.

-Brighi returned to Juventus, who had just signed his younger brother Marco, to appear off the bench and help the Old Lady win the 2002 Supercoppa Italiana, but it would prove to be his last appearance for the club.
+Brighi returned to Juventus, who had just signed his younger brother Marco, to appear off the bench and help the Old Lady win the 2002 Supercoppa Italiana, but it proved to be his last appearance for the club.

 He soon moved to Parma as part of a co-ownership deal which saw Marco Di Vaio move in the opposite direction, but fitness issues stunted his progress, and the following season he was sent on loan to Brescia.

 Then, in the summer of 2004, Juventus decided to repurchase the 50% share owned by Parma so they could sell the midfielder to Roma for €16million as part of a deal to capture Emerson.